 Functions of Creatine

-Creatine is stored in the muscles of the body and is used to produce energy for muscle contraction.
-During exercise the muscle contraction and relaxation require energy.
+Creatine is stored in the body’s muscles and is used to produce energy for muscle contraction.
+During exercise muscle contraction and relaxation require energy.
 This is obtained when adenosine triphosphate (ATP) is broken down into adenosine diphosphate (ADP) in a process called dephosphorylation.
 The free energy that is released can then be used by the muscles.

-The phosphastes in creatine are then used to rebuild ATP from ADP, so theoretically the more creatine in your muscles, the quicker ATP can be restored, resulting in more energy available in the muscles.
-Creatine is used for both strength gains and muscle gains and is often associated with increased stamina over a short period of time.
+The phosphates in creatine are then used to rebuild ATP from ADP, so theoretically the more creatine in your muscles, the quicker ATP can be restored, resulting in more energy available in the muscles.
+Creatine is used for both strength gains and muscle gains and is often associated with increased stamina over a short period.

 History of Creatine